rust-lang/this-week-in-rust/drafts/YYYY-MM-DD-this-week-in-rust-template.md

 # New Releases & Project Updates

-# What's cooking on master?
+# What's cooking on nightly?

 XXX pull requests were [merged in the last week][merged].

 [merged]: https://github.com/issues?q=is%3Apr+org%3Arust-lang+is%3Amerged+merged%3A2015-05-18..2015-06-07

-# Other Changes

 # New Contributors